 - Community Workshops – arranged for free in major cities where I am speaking at other venues.

 - Homecoming speaker at National University of Health Sciences in 2013 and 2018.

 - Featured Author – June 2015 General Federation of Women’s Club’s National/International Conference, Epsilon Sigma Omicron Annual Breakfast, Memphis Tennessee 2015

 - My husband and sons are passionate participants in the Boy Scouts (two Eagle Scouts and one more in the making!)

 - Member of the Advisory Panel to the Boy Scouts of America National Disability Awareness Council.

-- disAbilities Awareness Staff at the 2017 national Jamboree
+- disAbilities Awareness Challenge displays at the 2017 National Jamboree

 State Rehabilitation Council:

 - 2014-2016 Appointed by the Governor of WV to the State Rehabilitation Council